- The

 Original Analects: Sayings of Confucius and His Successors (Columbia

 University Press).
 Worth reading by serious students.
-Resources for
+These proposals might be

 Ames.]